jaeslee00/ast_calculator/README.md

 <hr>

 * Implementation of Abstract Syntax Tree to recreate simple INTEGER calculator
-  * Supports Arithmetic operations and brackets only
+  * Supports Arithmetic operations and brackets '(' and ')' only

 ### installation and execution
 make\